wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 The format of this config file is described in the [Java adapter configuration](https://www.keycloak.org/docs/latest/securing_apps/index.html#_java_adapter_config)

 Finally you must specify both a `login-config` and use standard servlet security to specify role-base constraints on your URLs.
-Hereâ€™s an example:
+Here¡¯s an example:

 ```
 <web-app xmlns="http://java.sun.com/xml/ns/javaee"